Installation

 • The custom resource definitions.

-• A namespace named haproxy-unified-gateway to contain all of the controller-related resources.
+• The namespace haproxy-unified-gateway to contain controller-related resources.

-• A ServiceAccount named haproxy-unified-gateway that the controller will run as, giving it access to the Kubernetes API.
+• The ServiceAccount haproxy-unified-gateway that the controller will run as, giving it access to the Kubernetes API.

 • A Deployment named haproxy-unified-gateway that runs the HAProxy Unified Gateway controller.

-• A Service named haproxy-unified-gateway of type NodePort to expose the gateway’s HTTP, HTTPS, and stats ports.
+• The Service haproxy-unified-gateway that publishes the gateway’s HTTP, HTTPS, and stats ports.

 • A HugConf custom resource that configures logging.